Synthesis-ASU-TML/tel/README.md

 <h2>Dependencies</h2>
 You will need to download and install a few programs to get going.

 1. <b>Max/MSP/Jitter</b> <a href = "http://www.cycling74.com/downloads"> "aka Max 8"</a>.
-Max will probe you for a license key, but you don't need to enter that.
-You'll be barred from saving, but in most cases this will be fine.
+Max will probe you for a license key.
+You don't need to enter that.
+A license costs money and will allow you some other features (including saving new applications).
+People using this kit at home or in the classroom shouldn't need to do any of that.
 The Max 8 application will open the Max project where all our TEL instruments are.
 It is preset to receive from the M5 stick once the M5 is configured to your network.
-2. <b><a href = "https://www.sonobus.net/">Sonobus</a></b> will be important for sharing your M5 sound with others in distanced situatiions ( telematically, or, over the telecommunications network, or internet).
+2. <b><a href = "https://www.sonobus.net/">Sonobus</a></b> will allow you to share your M5 sound with others in distanced situatiions ( telematically, or, over the telecommunications network, or internet).
 There are certainly other ways to do this, but we have embedded Sonobus into our Kit to keep things as simple as possible.
+The Sonobus website and YouTube have information about setting up connections and other tips and tricks.
+We will leave that out of this tutorial and instead direct you to those resources.
 3. <b><a href = "https://www.arduino.cc/en/donate/">Arduino IDE</a></b> will be important ONLY if you do not have a pre-flashed M5 stick (if you bought if fresh off the internet for example).
 If you received a pre-flash M5stick from a TEL team member, then you may skip this!

   <h2>Network Configuration</h2>